 The PSC Procedural Statement Travel limits reimbursable miles to the number driven in excess of the number of miles involved in the individual's daily commute (round trip) for work.
-This calculation applies even in cases where the individual does not normally drive to the primary work location: e.g., the individual typically uses public transit for the round-trip commute.
+This calculation applies even in cases where the individual does not normally drive to the primary work location: e.g., the individual typically uses public transit or walks to work.
 This calculation does not apply if the individual drives to a place other than the usual work site on a non-normal workday.

 Use the Mileage Calculator, within the Concur Travel & Expense System, to enter reimbursable miles.
-It provides an online map to calculate the number of miles driven and, when appropriate, to deduct the normal commute.
-Visit the Adding Mileage video and step-by-step guide for details.
+It provides an online map to calculate the number of miles driven and also assists in calculating and deducting the normal commute.
+For instructions, see the Adding Mileage video and procedures.

-Joe generally drives 11 miles to and from his usual work site in downtown Denver for a normal round trip commute of 22 miles.
-Today, however, Joe needs to drive from his home to the Boulder Campus to attend an early morning meeting.
+Joe drives 11 miles to and from his usual work site in downtown Denver for a normal round trip (RT) commute of 22 miles.
+On Thursday, Joe drives from his home to the Boulder Campus to attend an early morning meeting.
 After the meeting, he continues to his primary work location where he completes his work day and then drives home.
-As a result, today Joe drives 53 miles - from home to Boulder to his office and back to his home.
+As a result, Joe drives a total of 53 miles that day - from home to Boulder to his office and back to his home.

-Joe can request reimbursement for 31 miles today.
-This represents the number of miles that he drove in excess of his usual round trip commute (53 - 22 = 31)
+Joe can request reimbursement for 31 miles.
+This represents the number of miles that he drove in excess of his usual RT commute (53 - 22 = 31)

 Lucille takes the bus to her primary work location in Aurora.
 If she were to drive, her round trip (RT) commute would be 8 miles.
 On Friday, she needs to use her car since she is participating in a conference at an offsite location, 12 miles from her house.
 The conference lasts the full day and Lucille drives home upon its conclusion.